This vintage 1950s Miriam Haskell turquoise necklace is a sophisticated multi-strand choker. A matching pair of earrings is available.

 Miriam Haskell was highly popular with Hollywood stars such as Lucille Ball as well as other celebrities including Gloria Vanderbilt, and the Duchess of Windsor.
 Joan Crawford reportedly owned almost every Haskell piece produced, from the 1920s through the 1960s.

 Haskell became ill in 1950 and lost control of her company to her brothers.
 In increasingly ill health, Miriam Haskell died in 1981.
 Frank Hess retired in 1960.
 The company has gone through several owners and still produces jewelry today.
 Designers after Hess include Peter Raines, Larry Vrba, and Millie Petronzio.

 Collectors highly price vintage Miriam Haskell jewelry.
 In addition, watercolor prints originally used for advertising, showing models wearing large Haskell pieces are also very collectible.
 Unfortunately, Haskell Jewelry was unsigned until the 1950s.
 As a result, many unsigned beaded items are misidentified as Haskell.
-Haskell jewelry is still made, but is of much lesser quality.
+Jewelry is still made under this mark but is of much lesser quality.

 Shipping & Returns

 Items are normally shipped within 3 – 5 business days.
 Occasionally, there may an issue with shipping times.
 If so, we will let you know at once.
 Clothing and accessories ship by USPS Priority Mail, UPS, or FedEx, based on the best price.
 Jewelry ships First Class Insured.

 Overseas orders ship International First Class.
 International buyers handle all customs duties.
 PLEASE NOTE effective July 1, 2021, EU members are charged VAT taxes based on the specific country’s tax rates at the time of importation.